charlessu800/MMv3/docs/lab6.md

         lmot.throttle = constrain(...)
         rmot.throttle = constrain(...)

-        print(e_ang)
+        print(angular_error)

         time.sleep(0.05)
 ```

 After implementing this code, place your mouse on the ground and let it go straight.
-You likely won't get a perfectly straight mouse, this code by itself is not enough to completely correct our motor's direction.
+You likely won't get a perfectly straight mouse, this code by itself is not enough to completely correct our motor's direction; though it should be slightly better than just forward.

 ### Checkoff #1